UummProject/uumm-prototype/support/Broken meritocracy.md

 For the system to work, the definition of merit needs to be aligned with the system goals.

 It should tell what is of value to the system in order to make decisions.
-In this sense, merit is used as a filter, only the entities with certain capacities can take decisions.
+In this sense, merit is used as a filter, only the entities with certain capacities can participate on the decision making process.

 If defined broadly or incorrectly the system is likely to have [unintended consequences](http://lesswrong.com/lw/y3/value_is_fragile/) or be gamed.